justfetz/iit-cs-583-probabilistic-graphical-models-notes/Parameter_Estimation.md

 # III.
 Bayesian Parameter Estimation

 ## Definition of Bayesian parameter estimation
-Bayesian parameter estimation is a method for estimating the parameters of a Bayesian Network by computing the posterior probability distribution of the parameters given the observed data and prior information.
+Bayesian parameter estimamtion is a method for estimating the parameters of a Bayesian Network by computing the posterior probability distribution of the parameters given the observed data and prior information.

 $$
 P(A|B) = \frac{P(B|A) \cdot P(A)}{P(B)}